yukiar/distil_wic/README.md

-# distil_wic
+# Distilling Word Meaning in Context from Pre-trained Language Model
-Official repository for Distilling Word Meaning in Context from Pre-trained Language Model
+Official repository for Findings-EMNLP2021 paper: Distilling Word Meaning in Context from Pre-trained Language Model

+We will release our codes and training datasets soon.